 Dr Kumar will assess your personal suitability for abdominoplasty plastic surgery during a comprehensive consultation.

-- Smoother skin around your abdominal region
+- Smoother skin in the abdominal area

-- Firmer abdomen
+- Firmer abdominal region

-Risks & Considerations
+Potential Risks and Considerations

 What to Expect During Your Surgery